Scientists are working to better understand the broad range of environmental exposures linked to Parkinson's disease (PD).

 Similarly, some people may have a genetic makeup that makes them more vulnerable to the effects of toxic substances than others.
 Researchers believe that a combination of factors may trigger biological changes that ultimately lead to Parkinson's.

 Environmental Risk Factors

-- Head Injury: Traumatic brain injury — injury that results in alteration in level of consciousness — has been associated with an increased risk of developing PD years after the injury; however, the mechanisms underlying this are unclear.
+- Head Injury: Traumatic brain injury — an injury that results in an alteration in the level of consciousness — has been associated with an increased risk of developing PD years after the injury; however, the mechanisms underlying this are unclear.